Kenny-MWI/FakerSchools/README.md

 ## Usage

-To  use this with [Faker](https://github.com/FakerPHP/Faker), you must add the `FakerSchools\Schools` class to the Faker generator:
+To  use this with [Faker](https://github.com/FakerPHP/Faker), you must add the `Schools` class to the Faker generator:

 ```php
 <?php